dcchambers/kb/docs/software/sofware-subscriptions.md

 Software I am thinking about paying for.

+- [Excalidraw+](https://plus.excalidraw.com/) - Excalidraw is an incredible free tool already - definitely interested in some of the premium features.
 - [Obsidian](https://obsidian.md) - After exploring free options for publishing obsidian notes, am exploring the option of migrating to a paid Obsidian publish account for my public kb/wiki/digital garden.
 The combination of writing in markdown and seemless wikilink experience is what sells it for me.

 ## Expired